onepf/OpenAEP/specification/openaep_spec_1_0.md

 ## signReceipt

 This request is used by distributor store to sign inApp purchase in source store.
 Distributor store sign its request with it's private key and send to repository.
 Repository validates signature and provide this request to source store.
-Repository signs request with it's private key, to let the source store know that request come from known appstore.
-Source appstore sign receipt with application specific key and send it back to repository.
-Repository sign response with it's private key and send it back to destributor store.
+Source appstore sign receipt with application specific key and send it back to repository provides it to distributor store.

 #####Request
 POST request with XML **receipt** object.
-It contains two parameters:
+It contains three attributes:

- - **body** - Purchase receipt.
+ - **receipt-data** - Purchase receipt.
 String in JSON format with following fields: appstoreId, orderId, packageName, productId, purchaseTime, purchaseToken, developerPayload.
  <i>Should not contain spaces, newlines, etc. to avoid errors in signature calculation.</i>
- - **signatures** - the list of **signature** objects.
+ - **distributor-appstore** - unique appstoreId of destributor store.

-**signature** object contains teo parametes:

-- **attendee** - the entity (sourcestore, repository, destributorstore) signed receipt.
+ - **distributor-signature** - the receipt-data signed with distributors private key
-- **sign** - the sign string.

 request: